nidrobe/SurfBuddy/README.md

 ## Frontend

+1. Ensure Node.js and npm are installed

+- Check Node.js version: `node -v`
+- Check npm version: `npm -v`
+- If not installed, download and install Node.js from https://nodejs.org/

-1. Create a virtual environment for the frontend by using "venv" or "conda"
+3. Create a virtual environment for the frontend by using "venv" or "conda"

 ```
 conda create -n surfbuddy-frontend
 conda activate surfbuddy-frontend
 ```

-2. Navigate to the frontend directory and install dependecies
+3. Navigate to the frontend directory and install dependecies

 ```
 cd frontend
 npm install
 ```

-3. Run the Development Server
+4. Run the Development Server

 ```
 npm run dev